brienmizell/mini-react-projects/music-master2.0/README.md

 ![alt text](https://raw.githubusercontent.com/brienmizell/portfolio/master/src/images/MusicMaster.png)

-The Picture Search project is a small web app for the sole purpose of reinforceing my learning of react by building an image search app.
+The Music Master project is a small web app for the sole purpose of reinforcing my learning of React by building a functional music player.

-Picture Seach is a Front-End web application.
-It uses Unsplash's API to search for an image of any subject matter user enters.
-It renders top 10 images in rows using CSS Grid.
-It takes in the height of each image and adjusts the Grid-row-end and the grid-auto-rows to sure the image gets just as much space as it needs to give the images the look and feel that i wanted to accomplish.
+Music Master is a Front-End web application.
+It uses Spotify's API to search for any artist the user enters in to fetch the artist's info (picture, number of followers, and top tracks).
+It renders the songs in rows with their corresponding album art.
+Once the user clicks the song, it will begin to play a 30-second snippet of the song chosen, click again to pause.

 ## Available Scripts